techiediaries/efficientcoder2/_includes/intro.md

-# How to get started using Angular with Contentful
+# Angular 14 with Contentful tutorial

 This post will show you how to use Contentful in conjunction with Angular to create a full-stack application.

 Contentful is a cloud-based content management platform for organizing and managing contents which can then be accessed through a variety of platforms, such as a website and a mobile app.

-When it comes to building client-side apps or providing content creation and management services, both Angular and Contentful are popular choices.
+When it comes to building client-side apps or providing content creation and management services, both Angular 14 and Contentful are popular choices.

-One of the main advantages of [Angular](https://angular.io/) is that it provides a uniform way to write and share code, as well as the ability to create apps that can be used on the web, mobile web, native mobile, and the desktop.
+One of the main advantages of [Angular 14](https://angular.io/) is that it provides a uniform way to write and share code, as well as the ability to create apps that can be used on the web, mobile web, native mobile, and the desktop.

-Taking advantage of the current Web Platform's maximum performance as well as new approaches and APIs such as [Web Workers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers) and [Angular Universal](https://angular.io/guide/universal) for server-side rendering, Angular offers a number of benefits in terms of both performance and productivity.
+Taking advantage of the current Web Platform's maximum performance as well as new approaches and APIs such as [Web Workers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers) and [Angular Universal](https://angular.io/guide/universal) for server-side rendering, Angular 14 offers a number of benefits in terms of both performance and productivity.

 It also includes high-quality developer tools that simplify the process of developing features in an effective ways and comes with its own [template syntax](https://angular.io/guide/template-syntax) that extends HTML, and can be further expanded with custom components.
-Additionally, popular integrated development environment (IDE) and text editor provides Angular-specific feedback and help for its users.
+Additionally, popular integrated development environment (IDE) and text editor provides Angular 14-specific feedback and help for its users.
 You won't have to worry about getting stuck in the ins and outs of the coding process in order to create powerfull apps; instead, you can concentrate on implementing your application idea.

-Angular is the technology that powers the frontend of Google applications that are utilized by millions of people all around the world because to its scalable architecture and its productivity-enhancing capabilities.
+Angular 14 is the technology that powers the frontend of Google applications that are utilized by millions of people all around the world because to its scalable architecture and its productivity-enhancing capabilities.

 Contentful is a headless content management system that offers project-specific foundation for the purpose of managing the contents of a website.

-It is headless, or independent of the front-end, enabling you to use the backend and content infrastructure with any framework, including Angular, React, Vue, etc.
+It is headless, or independent of the front-end, enabling you to use the backend and content infrastructure with any framework, including Angular 14, React, Vue, etc.

 It allows you to add and update information that will be displayed on the frontend of your website or mobile application.
 It also saves you the time and effort of developing your own backend – which requires knowing a backend language/platform such as Python or Node.js and database administration – and offers different tools that assist developers interface the frontend – a website or application – with the backend.